Research catalogue

 The AI Triad: Power, Infrastructure, and Agency in US-EU-China Strategy

-Applies the access-agency framework to the geopolitics of AI — examining how the three major blocs are positioning on infrastructure, governance, and the distribution of AI-derived agency across their populations and institutions.
-Updated in a subsequent paper.
+Applies the access-agency framework to the geopolitics of AI, examining infrastructure, governance, and the distribution of AI-derived agency across populations and institutions.

 2026 · Governance · WP35